 2. Implement conservation actions that align with global amphibian conservation goals.

 3. Bridge the gap between research and on-the-ground conservation action by supporting and implementing relevant research projects.

-4. Drive social change to promote behaviours that support sustainable natural resource use to the benefit of amphibians and their habitats.
+4. Work with communities to promote behaviours that support more sustainable natural resource use to the benefit of frogs and their habitats.